-- All children receive a PSHE (Personal, Social and Health Education) curriculum to support their development which is tailored to the classes needs through a whole class Thrive screener. - Individual Trauma Informed School sessions. - A range of extra-curricular groups which all children are invited to join. - 'Time-In' room during lunchtime for pupils who find it difficult to cope on the playground. - 1:1 lunchtime and playtime support for children to develop skills in play and social interaction
+- All children receive a PSHE (Personal, Social and Health Education) curriculum to support their Development. - Individual Trauma Informed School sessions. - A range of extra-curricular groups which all children are invited to join. - 'Time-In' room during lunchtime for pupils who find it difficult to cope on the playground or the lunch hall - 1:1 lunchtime and playtime support for children to develop skills in play and social interaction